 Ramiro Rivera is a partner in the Madrid office of Uría Menéndez.
 He joined the firm in 1989 and became a partner in 1998.
 He acquired first-hand experience in Latin America by heading the Buenos Aires office of Uría Menéndez from 1998 to 2001.
-Between 2001 and 2003, he headed the Latin America Practice Group of Uría Menéndez and coordinated the Corporate Department of the firm in Madrid from 2002 to 2006.
+Between 2001 and 2003, he headed the Latin America Practice Group of Uría Menéndez and coordinated the Corporate Department of the firm in Madrid from 2002 to 2006 and the Financing Department from 2010 to 2013.

-Ramiro focuses his practice on capital markets, banking, corporate and commercial law and has extensive experience in managing and coordinating transactions throughout Latin America
+Ramiro focuses his practice on capital markets, banking, corporate and commercial law and has extensive experience in managing and coordinating transactions throughout Latin America.